threefoldtech/mycelium/README.md

 In case a release build is required, the `--release` flag can be added to the cargo command (`cargo build --release`).

+## Cross compilation

+For cross compilation, it is advised to use the [`cross`](https://github.com/cross-rs/cross) project.
+Alternatively, the standard way of cross compiling in rust can be used (by specifying the `--target` flag in the `cargo build` command).
+This might require setting some environment variables or local cargo config.

 ## Remarks

 -  The overlay network uses some of the core principles of the Babel routing protocol (<https://www.irif.fr/~jch/software/babel/>).